 Ship strike is the leading cause of whale mortality.
 A widely used mitigation strategy is the implementation of vessel speed reduction (VSR) zones, where ships are asked to slow down.
 However, VSR can impose costs on mariners and lead to unintended shipping responses.
 Based on satellite data of ships and whales, we optimize the design of VSR to achieve a win–win outcome: saving whale while reducing the cost to the shipping industry.

-Y. Gong, J. Wang, J. Zhang, Smart Speed, Sustainable Seas: Optimizing Speed Reduction Zones for Whale Conservation (work in progress)
+Smart Speed, Sustainable Seas: Optimizing Speed Reduction Zones for Whale Conservation (work in progress)

 (Coauthor: *Student ** Ecologist)